SimonMaracine/ntp-version-tracker/README.md

 ---

-Optionally, data can be periodically exported into the JSON format.
-This is done in a separate thread, as exporting can be done at any point, not only at shutdown time and IO operations can take time.
+Optionally, data can be periodically exported into the `JSON` format.
+This is done in a separate **thread**, as exporting can be done at any point, not only at shutdown time and IO operations can take time.
 Right now, data is only exported to the disk, but just as well could be transmitted over the network.

+To facilitate the inter-thread communication, an **atomic queue** is used.
+Luckily, the requirements aren't hard to achieve.
+In short, the main thread puts data onto the queue and the exporting thread only takes data off from the queue.

 This functionality is only available when capturing packets live.